| |

 girl from Porto Alegre, who had somehow ended up there from Brazil.

-What’s special about the drinks is that they are as spontaneous
+What's special about the drinks is that they are as unpredictable

 as a bulb going out in the middle of the night.
 All you order is